dimzachar/mlzoomcamp_projects/00-midterm_project/README.md

 Finally, hit run task.

-Once the task is running, you will get a public IP.
+Once the task is running, you will get a public IP for the deployed service.

 https://user-images.githubusercontent.com/113017737/200716975-7d780f6e-6d6d-4aeb-ba0e-843f34f240de.mp4